Dry Stone Dyking

 Jewellery Making

-Stronsay based jeweller and designer Marion Miller had delivered some jewellery making sessions, inspired by the landscape, with young people at Papdale Halls of Residence through the NILPS education project, they'd proved really popular and Marion had been asked to deliver sessions for adults in Eday and Stronsay.
-With NILPS funding Marion was able to deliver 3 courses in late 2024 where people created a range of hand crafted pieces, again inspired by the land and sea around them.
+With NILPS funding, Stronsay based jeweller and designer, Marion Miller had delivered some jewellery making sessions, inspired by the landscape, with young people at Papdale Halls of Residence through the NILPS education project.
+The workshops proved really popular and Marion had been asked to deliver sessions for adults in Eday and Stronsay.
+NILPS was able to support 3 courses in late 2024 where people created a range of hand crafted pieces, again inspired by the land and sea around them.
 Feedback was excellent and the funded sessions enabled Marion to test the market and discover that jewellery making workshops will be something she can develop and continue to offer in the future.
+22 people attended Marion's workshops.